Jeb Bush Says That Donald Trump Should Be Challenged By A Republican In 2020

 — POLITICO (@politico) March 15, 2019

 Meanwhile, signs within the Republican party point to the GOP closing ranks in order to protect Trump, according to CBS News writer Kathryn Watson.
-Already an attempt has been made to change the by-laws within the party to prevent a challenger from making a run at Trump.
+An attempt has already been made to change the by-laws within the party to prevent a challenger from making a run at Trump.
 The effort was unsuccessful, but it points to the GOP going to great lengths to protect Trump.

-As of this writing, only one Republican has made any real moves to indicate that they are running for President.
+As of this writing, only one Republican has made any real moves to indicate that they are running for president.
 As previously reported by The Inquisitr, former Massachusetts Governor Bill Weld, who ran as Gary Johnson’s running mate on the Libertarian Party ticket in 2016, has formed an exploratory committee to consider whether or not to run.
-If he does, his candidacy would likely be a long-shot one.
+If he does, his candidacy would likely be a long-shot.

 Jeb Bush, for his part, has been a vocal critic of Trump, a rarity among Republicans.
 For example, in 2017 Bush told The Yale Daily News that Mr. Trump is a “Republican in basically name only.”